nosnowfall/TestEquipment/README.md

 # TestEquipment
-A list of my electrical test equipment and ongoing projects.
 I like test equipment.
 I like to repair things.
 Sometimes I repair test equipment.
 This list is mostly for my own record-keeping, but if you'd like to offer advice on a project or ask about borrowing something, that's cool too.
 For info on pieces I repair or refurbish, please see the associated repair log file.